Hadiyahh/Hadiyahh/README.md

 ## Hey there 👋

-I'm **Hadiyah Arif**, a second-year Computer Science student at the University of Windsor.
+I'm **Hadiyah Arif**, a Computer Science student at the University of Windsor.
 I'm passionate about programming, problem-solving, and exploring the world of software development.

 ### 🧠 Currently
 - Working on Projects